-The contractor will prepare all materials necessary for and seek the approval of the City and County of San Francisco, SamTrans, the City of Millbrae, the City of Menlo Park, Town of Atherton, and City of San Jose for these improvements.
+The contractor would prepare all materials necessary for and seek the approval of MUNI, the City and County of San Francisco, SamTrans, the City of Millbrae, the City of Menlo Park, Town of Atherton, and City of San Jose for the implementation of these improvements.

 MUNI Routes 30 and 45 would be affected by added station traffic at the 4th and King Street Station.
 These routes travel on Fifth Street, Townsend Street, and Third Street in the station vicinity.
 Transit priority treatments are already in place on Third Street.
-The City and County of San Francisco recently added a protected bike lane on Townsend Street and bicycle facilities were already in place on Fifth Street.
-While HSR can provide funding for construction of transit priority treatments, any such treatments would be undertaken by the City and County of San Francisco.
+The City and County of San Francisco is in the process of adding a protected bike lane on Townsend Street and bicycle facilities are already in place on Fifth Street.
+While HSR can provide funding for construction of transit priority treatments, implementation of any such treatments would be undertaken by the City and County of San Francisco.

-MUNI Route 22 would be affected by increased gate-down time at the 16th Street at-gradecrossing, but MUNI already plans to implement bus transit signal priority for 16th Street, and no other feasible mitigations are available to address impacts on MUNI Route 22.
-As such, this impact on MUNI Route 22 is considered significant and unavoidable.
-TR-MM#2 would not result in secondary impacts, because operation improvements would be coordinated with local authorities and would benefit users of bus transit services.
+MUNI Route 55 would be affected by increased gate-down time at the 16th Street at-gradecrossing, but MUNI already plans to implement bus transit signal priority for 16th Street, and no other feasible mitigations are available to address impacts on MUNI Route 55.
+As such, this impact on MUNI Route 55 is considered significant and unavoidable.
+Implementing TR-MM#3 would not result in secondary impacts, because operation improvements would be coordinated with local authorities and would benefit users of bus transit services.

-This mitigation measure will be effective in improving the speed and reliability of SamTrans Route ECR, which would be affected by increased delays at intersections along El Camino Real due to added vehicle trips at the Millbrae Station, by identifying targeted improvements to enhance operations.
-This mitigation measure will also be effective in improving the speed and reliability of SamTrans Route 296, which would be affected by increased gate-down time at the Ravenswood Avenue at-grade crossing, by identifying targeted improvements to enhance operations along Ravenswood Avenue between El Camino Real and Middlefield Road and along Middlefield Road between Marsh Road and Willow Road.
+This mitigation measure would be effective in improving the speed and reliability of SamTrans Route ECR, which would be affected by increased delays at intersections along El Camino Real due to added vehicle trips at the Millbrae Station, by identifying targeted improvements to enhance operations.
+This mitigation measure would also be effective in improving the speed and reliability of SamTrans Route 296, which would be affected by increased gate-down time at the Ravenswood Avenue at-grade crossing, by identifying targeted improvements to enhance operations along Ravenswood Avenue between El Camino Real and Middlefield Road and along Middlefield Road between Marsh Road and Willow Road.
 While HSR can provide funding for construction of transit priority treatments, it cannot compel the City of Menlo Park to construct the improvements.

 VTA Routes 181, 22, 64, and DASH would be affected by added station traffic at the San Jose Diridon Station.
 These routes travel on Cahill Street, Montgomery Street, and Autumn Street in the station vicinity.
-This mitigation measure will be effective in improving the speed and reliability of the four affected VTA bus routes by identifying targeted improvements to enhance operations.
+This mitigation measure would be effective in improving the speed and reliability of the four affected VTA bus routes by identifying targeted improvements to enhance operations.